OliverKozul/MediaRec/README.md

 - The user and movie data is stored in a local SQLite database.
 - I defined a user and media class that serve as an interface with the database.

-All the previously mentioned systems work together to offer the user a useful tool when looking for new viewing content.
+All the previously mentioned systems work together to offer users a useful tool when looking for new viewing content.